suramya12/YT_Downloader/.venv/share/doc/yt_dlp/README.txt

     GPLv2+
 -   AtomicParsley - For --embed-thumbnail in mp4/m4a files when
     mutagen/ffmpeg cannot.
 Licensed under GPLv2+
--   xattr, pyxattr or setfattr - For writing xattr metadata (--xattr) on Mac and BSD.
+-   xattr, pyxattr or setfattr - For writing xattr metadata (--xattrs) on Mac and BSD.
 Licensed under MIT, LGPL2.1 and GPLv2+ respectively

 Misc